 Braces come in a variety of forms, shapes and even different transparencies or colours.
 We offer different types of braces to meet the preferences of our patients.

 - Metal braces – traditional braces have metal brackets and wires.

 - Clear braces – just as effective as metal braces, clear braces are far less noticeable as the brackets are made of a clear ceramic material.

 Invisalign is known as the invisible way to straighten your teeth without traditional braces.
 The treatment uses a series of clear plastic aligners to straighten teeth without metal wires or brackets.
-At Darwin Orthodontic Centre, we provide Invisalign treatment to patients of all ages.
+At Darwin Orthodontics, we provide Invisalign treatment to patients of all ages.

 Invisalign aligners are a registered medical device, you should always read and follow the label and the instructions of your treating orthodontist.